hariswb/webgpu-vector-search/README.md

 Why Range Requests Help in This Demo
 - GitHub Pages cannot serve dynamic APIs
-- Metadata file can be large (MBs)
+- Metadata file can be large (hundred of MBs)
 - Fetching only 10–20 records makes the UI feel instant
 - Works well with static hosting environments